Our Aims and Objectives

 Early Bird Registration now OPEN

-#DSA2024 conference will take place as a hybrid conference and will be organised and hosted by the School of Oriental and African Studies (SOAS), University of London.
-The Conference convenor is Michael Jennings, Professor of Global Development, Dept. of Development Studies.
+#DSA2025 conference will take place as a hybrid conference and will be organised and hosted by the Centre for Development Studies, University of Bath.

-Format: Hybrid – For the first time since 2012, DSA members will be together face-to-face in London, however the conference will also be using online technologies to ensure participation from those who prefer to engage remotely.
-There will be a range of panel formats including paper, roundtable, asynchronous and experimental panels, such as debates, speed meetings and more.
+Format: Similarly to the last two years, the conference will be hybrid allowing for delegates to attend in-person or remotely.
+There will be a range of panel formats including paper, roundtable and experimental panels, such as debates, speed meetings and more.

 Accessing the conference